opencaesar/oml-tutorials/tutorial-2.md

 **New Vocabulary**

-1. Append the following OML code, which adds the concept of a `Mission` with the relation `Purses` to the existing concept of `Objective`, to the body of the `vocabulary/mission` ontology.
+1. In the body of ontology `vocabulary/mission`, append the following OML code, which adds the concept of a `Mission` with relation entity `Purses`, after the existing concept of `Objective`.
 Save the editor.

 ```scala
 	@rdfs:comment "A Mission pursues Objectives."